jeroenooms/opencpu-pages/_posts/2014-07-24-paging-with-jsonlite.md

 layout: post
 title: "Combining pages of JSON data with jsonlite and plyr"
 category: posts
 description: "The jsonlite package is a JSON parser/generator for R which is optimized for pipelines and web APIs.
-A question that comes up frequently is how to combine pages of data."
+This posts explains how to combine multiple pages of JSON data using the jsonlite and plyr packages."
 cover: "containers.jpg"
 ---